forteus19/zcb-gui/README.md

 ## Contributing
 If you have a feature a request or want to report a bug, then you can create an issue for that as well.
 Bug reports are very much needed, because zcb-gui has a lot of rough edges and finding bugs will greatly help with the project.

+P.S. if you submit an issue don't expect me to reply very quickly because I'm usually very busy with something :P